 The balance of short and long-term advertising

 Start with long-term brand building campaigns.
 These drive deeper connections with more customers.
 They drive the front of the funnel.
 Build awareness and consideration, so you have a pool of customers who consider your brand.
-Some of those will become regular loyal buyers.
+Some of those will become regular buyers.

 But, plan in short-term activation adverts too.
 Focus on customers ready to buy, right now.
 This helps you defend against competitors, build retailer relationships and creates noise about the brand.